Kaappaan: Development

-Initially, Gavemic U. Ary of Jigarthanda fame was announced as the cinematographer of the film, but in a turn of events Abhinandan Ramanujam replaces him.
-Later, cinematographer Ramanujam left the project after the first schedule, apparently due to scheduling conflicts with cinematography commitments for Malayalam film 9.
-Subsequently, M. S. Prabhu who previously collaborate with Suriya and director Anand for the film Ayan was assigned as cinematographer.
+Initially, Gavemic U. Ary was announced as the cinematographer, but in a turn of events Abhinandhan Ramanujam replaced him.
+Later, he too left the project after the first schedule, apparently due to scheduling conflicts with cinematography commitments for the Malayalam film 9.
+Subsequently, M. S. Prabhu who collaborated with Suriya and Anand on Ayan, was finalised.
+While the film was announced without a title, the makers had registered three titles: Kaappaan, Meetpaan and Uyirkaa, and asked fans to choose the title through a Twitter poll.
+Although the majority of fans voted for Uyirkaa, on 31 December 2018, Lyca announced the film's title as Kaappaan.